pcvolkmer/docker-wireguard-boringtun/README.md

 Required configuration files will be generated on first run using environment variables.
 Client configurations are available as config files and QR codes.

+In addition to BoringTun, dnsmasq is included to provide dns forwarding and to resolve host names trough VPN.

 ## Build

 When creating the image, BoringTun is compiled in a docker build stage and later copied into final image.